mpanighetti/install-or-defer/README.md

 # Install or Defer

 This framework will enforce the installation of pending Apple security updates on Jamf Pro-managed Macs.
 Users will have the option to __Run Updates__ or __Defer__.
-After a specified amount of time passes, the Mac will be forced to install the updates, then restart automatically if any updates require it.
+After a specified amount of time passes, the Mac will be prompted to install the updates, then restart automatically if any updates require it.

 ![Install or Defer prompt](img/install-or-defer-fullscreen.png)

-This workflow is most useful for updates that require a restart and include important security-related patches (e.g. macOS Catalina 10.15.7 Supplemental), but also applies to critical security updates that don't require a restart (e.g. Safari 14.0.1).
+This workflow is most useful for updates that require a restart and include important security-related patches (e.g. macOS Catalina 10.15.7 Supplemental), but also applies to security updates that don't require a restart (e.g. Safari 14.0.3).
 Basically, anything Software Update marks as "recommended" or requiring a restart is in scope.

 This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new installer package when changes are made to the script or to the LaunchDaemon that runs it (despite the name, packages generated with munkipkg don't require Munki; they work great with Jamf Pro).
 See the [Installer creation](#installer-creation) section below for specific steps on creating the installer for this framework.